lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/virtual_machines.md

 The available space inside the VM can be queried with `df -h`.
 Currently the whole VM has 8 GB and with the installed operating system, 6.6 GB of available space.

-Sometimes the Singularity build might fail because of a disk out-of-memory error.
-In this case it might be enough to delete leftover temporary files from Singularity:
+Sometimes, the Singularity build might fail because of a disk out-of-memory error.
+In this case, it might be enough to delete leftover temporary files from Singularity:

 ```console